Part 44: Hollywood, Whoring, Holland, and Haze.

 I don't know who "Jimmy from Philadelphia" is.
 Perhaps I don't want to...

 "Living at Criswell's" meant our landlord, "The Amazing Criswell" discussed in previous blogs.
 Notice here on page 29 Riley states he'd been writing "sex novels."

 Riley often combined the news of the day with his journal.

 Reminder: 6620 Selma is on the corner of Selma and Cassil and that is one of the buildings that Halo Meadows owned with her wacky husband, "The Amazing Criswell."
+More about them in blog 67 and others.
 The green pencil is me trying to figure something out.

 This was when my parents separated for a short time.
 My mother couldn't take it anymore, the running out of money and food.
 She applied for food stamps and welfare.
 I was five, my sister was ten-years-old.

 The green writing below is mine.
 I was trying to figure something out about the big earthquake,